alialerwi/UIBK-703807-Advanced-C-CXX/slides/intro_slides.md

 - - -

-- Weekly exercises sheets
+- weekly exercise sheets
-- Teams consisting of 3 people
+- teams consisting of 3 people
-- Tick solved exercises at the start of the proseminar\
+- tick solved exercises at the start of the proseminar\
   (as team)
 - I'll pick a team at random to present a (ticked) exercise
 - I'll ask each member of the team some questions
+- be prepared to answer questions from your fellow students

 ## Requirements

 In order to pass, you must at least:

 - tick 75% of all (excluding bonus) exercises; and
-- receive two positive grades for your presentation.
+- receive two positive grades for a presentation.

 # Course Material